Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Abstract

 \section{Abstract}

 Filamentous cyanobacteria are one of the oldest and today still most abundant lifeforms on earth, with manifold implications in ecology and economics.
-These phototrophic organisms form long and flexible filaments that exhibit gliding motility in contact with solid surfaces.
+Their flexible filaments, often several hundred cells long, exhibit gliding motility in contact with solid surfaces.
 The underlying force generating mechanism is not yet understood.
-We measure their bending rigidity with micropipette force sensors, and investigate how filaments buckle after gliding onto an obstacle.
-Comparing Kirchhoff theory to the experiments, we derive the active forces and the friction coefficients associated with gliding from the observed critical filament length for buckling.
-Remarkably, we find that these two quantities are strongly correlated to each other, while dependencies on other observables are largely absent.
-The observed critical lengths align with the peaks of natural length distributions: small changes in active forces or length distributions may determine whether the majority of a colony undergoes buckling instabilities or not.
+Here, we demonstrate that propulsion forces and friction coefficients are strongly coupled in the gliding motility of filamentous cyanobacteria.
+We directly measure their bending moduli using micropipette force sensors, and quantify propulsion and friction forces by analyzing their self-buckling behavior, complemented with analytical theory and simulations.
+The results indicate that slime extrusion unlikely generates the gliding forces, but support adhesion-based hypotheses, similar to the better-studied single-celled myxobacteria.
+The critical self-buckling lengths align well with the peaks of natural length distributions, indicating the importance of self-buckling for the organization of their collective in natural and artificial settings.